Expand your mind by studying human behaviour

 During this degree you’ll learn how to analyse the behaviour, relationships and motivations of people around you.
 You can apply these skills in a variety of work environments, such as family counselling, social work or human resources.

-Students with a specific interest in becoming a Psychologist should view the APAC accredited Bachelor of Psychological Science.
+This course is not accredited by the Australian Psychology Accreditation Council.
+As this course does not provide an accredited pathway towards registration as a psychologist in Australia, students with a specific interest in becoming a psychologist should view the APAC accredited Bachelor of Psychological Science.

 Provide guidance and support on personal or psychological problems.

 Child Protection Officer